 Offering refund or return options to customers

 Most products and services that people buy, hire or lease have automatic consumer guarantees.
-This means customers can get a remedy - refund, a repair or to have the goods replaced if there is a problem.
-The type of remedy depends on the problem.
+This means customers can get a remedy - by refund, repair or have the goods replaced, if there's a problem.
+The type of remedy depends on the type of problem.

 Refunds for returned items

-If there is a major problem with the goods or service, the customer can choose to have:
+If there's a major problem with the goods or service, the customer can choose to have: